Raniz85/raniz.blog/src/posts/us-exit-documents/index.md

 They don't have any collaboration features as far as I can tell and the 2/10 TiB plans are either too small or excessively large.
 Paying EUR 1499 is also a lot of money even if it's a one-time payment for a lifetime of storage &mdash; you're also betting that pCloud will outlive you.

+## Storegate
+[Storegate](https://www.storegate.com/) is a Swedish company that offer cloud storage and collaboration with a focus on privacy and security.
+They were acquired by Jotta in 2021 but has a more business-oriented offer.

+They integrate with Microsoft Office Online using the same technology as Jottacloud, which unfortunately disqualifies them for factor10.

 # The decision

 ## Me